 ROSEN, NATIONAL TRIAL LAWYERS, Encourages Inspirato Incorporated Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – ISPO

-/EIN News/ -- NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Inspirato Incorporated (NASDAQ: ISPO) between May 11, 2022 and December 15, 2022, both dates inclusive (the “Class Period”) of the important April 17, 2023 lead plaintiff deadline, in the securities class action commenced by the Firm.
+NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Inspirato Incorporated ISPO between May 11, 2022 and December 15, 2022, both dates inclusive (the "Class Period") of the important April 17, 2023 lead plaintiff deadline, in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Inspirato securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.